Music Instructors - Georgetown, Texas

 Jack Daniel

-Jack Daniel was fortunate to have a mother who was the first accredited female band director in Louisiana.
+Jack was fortunate to have a mother who was the first accredited female band director in Louisiana.
 At the age of 13, his first drum set instructor was Joe Morrelo (drummer for Dave Brubeck) and then Roy Haynes (drummer for Miles Davis and others) when he attended the first Ludwig Percussion Symposium.
 Jack toured Europe with the All Student’s Band USA, at the age of 15, and performed with various bands throughout southern Louisiana.
 After attending LSU in Baton Rouge, he performed with the Baton Rouge Symphony and various circus and rodeo bands.
-He currently drums with John Pierre and the Zydeco Angels, Paul Klemperer Jazz Quartet, the modern Rock Band Relative Circle, and World Music Band Suburban Beat.
+He currently drums with John Pierre and the Zydeco Angels, Paul Klemperer Jazz Quartet, the modern Rock Band Relative Circle, and the World Music Band Suburban Beat.
 Jack is excited to teach percussion as well as vocals at Dolce as a Master Teacher and performer.
 He also directs intro group percussion classes each year as an elective for our summer camp music tours.

 Robert Davis